-To be fair, we know we have a personal credit score and what it says about our personal credit history.
+We know we have a personal credit score and what it says about our personal credit history to be fair.
 However, many business owners understand that their personal credit will likely be part of any business creditworthiness decisions.
 This can make understanding the difference between personal credit and business credit a bit confusing.

-The fact that many businesses don’t, is illustrated by a report published every year by the Federal Reserve.
+The many businesses don’t are illustrated by a report published every year by the Federal Reserve.
 The Fed’s Small Business Credit Survey dives into the landscape of small business lending, the availability of funds, and some of the challenges faced by small businesses seeking borrowed capital.
 Their 2019 report, reflecting 2018 data (the most recent), reports that less than half (47%) of the businesses that applied for financing receive the money they were looking for.
 In other words, the odds of success with a lender is less than winning the flip of a coin.

 Not very good odds.

-The Fed reports a number of reasons loan applications were denied.
+The Fed reports several reasons loan applications were denied.
 Some include a low credit score (36%), too much current debt (35%), insufficient collateral (35%), insufficient credit history (33%), weak business performance (23%), and other issues (5%).

 Although the credit requirements for a line of credit, a business loan, or even a business credit card may vary, managing both your personal credit score and business credit profile to improve the odds of a successful credit application will make a difference.
-It’s also important to be aware of which credit bureau the creditor reports to, because they don’t always report to the same places.
+It’s also important to know which credit bureau the creditor reports to because they don’t always report to the same places.
 This can be particularly true for credit cards.
 Primarily because some “business credit cards” don’t report to the business bureaus, so you can’t simply assume that they do.

-In a nutshell, the SBSS score is a reflection of your personal and business credit history along with some other general financial information about your business.
-It takes into account how long you’ve been in business, your annual revenues, how many employees you have, and any tangible assets your business may own.
-Although the lender might not express it this way, most lenders really have three questions they are trying to answer with all this data:
+In a nutshell, the SBSS score reflects your personal and business credit history and some other general financial information about your business.
+It considers how long you’ve been in business, your annual revenues, how many employees you have, and any tangible assets your business may own.
+Although the lender might not express it this way, most lenders have three questions they are trying to answer with all this data:

 1. Can your business repay a loan?

 Does your business have the financial ability to make periodic payments?
 This will be reflected in your annual revenues and cash flow.
-You should expect most lenders will ask for at least 3 months of your business bank account records to confirm you have a consistent cash flow.
+You should expect most lenders to ask for at least three months of your business bank account records to confirm that you have a consistent cash flow.

 2. Will your business repay a loan?

 Does the business, and the business owner, have a good track record of servicing debt and otherwise meeting its financial obligations?
 Lenders look at your credit profile for this.
-How long have you been in business and what does your credit history look like?
+How long have you been in business, and what does your credit history look like?
 The FICO SBSS score takes into account your personal history.
-It also considers your business history as well to shed light on how you’ve serviced debt in the past.
-They use this information to make a determination about what you’ll likely do in the future, based upon what you’ve done in the past.
+It also considers your business history and sheds light on how you’ve serviced debt in the past.
+They use this information to determine what you’ll likely do in the future based upon what you’ve done in the past.

-I agree, your personal credit might not say anything about how your business will meet its loan obligations.
+I agree; your personal credit might not say anything about how your business will meet its loan obligations.
 However, it does say something about you.
-If you have a strong personal credit history, it will be beneficial to your business if your lender is using the FICO SBSS score to evaluate your business credit application.
+If you have a strong personal credit history, it will benefit your business if your lender uses the FICO SBSS score to evaluate your business credit application.

 A lot of data is aggregated to inform the score.

-- The score is used to make decisions about business term loans and lines of credit up to $1 million.
+- The score is used to decide business term loans and credit lines up to $1 million.

 - Most traditional lenders set their minimum acceptable score for a small business loan at 160, but the SBA will sometimes go lower (140).
 The SBA’s mandate is to help small businesses with financing that might not qualify for a more traditional loan, which is why their minimum acceptable FICO SBSS score is a little lower.

-- The score considers both personal and business credit history along with other business financial information, making it incredibly important for small business owners to monitor and maintain both a good personal credit score and a strong business credit profile.
+- The score considers personal and business credit history and other business financial information, making it incredibly important for small business owners to monitor and maintain a good personal credit score and a strong business credit profile.

-- It’s critical to start building strong business credit early, because businesses are not covered by the Fair Credit Reporting Act and your business can be denied financing due to your SBSS score.
-What’s more, lenders aren’t required to notify you of the reason why your application was denied, so you may be left in the dark.
+- It’s critical to start building strong business credit early because the Fair Credit Reporting Act does not cover businesses, and your business can be denied financing due to your SBSS score.
+What’s more, lenders aren’t required to notify you of the reason why your application was rejected, so you may be left in the dark.